Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/16_scene_refactoring/index.md

 ## A simple scene management system

 Now that we have the `Scene` interface and the `SceneGame` class, we need to create a simple scene management system in the `Game1` class.
-We want to update and draw a current scene, and to switch between scenes, which will load them.
+We want to update and draw the current scene, and to switch between scenes, which will load them.

 ```csharp
 public class Game1 : Game